cbunn81/cbunn81/README.md

 ### [ECATS Test](https://github.com/globallabo/ecats-test)

 This is a multiple-choice test app made to test the English level of Japanese EFL/ESL students.
 The backend is Django (DRF) with a PostgreSQL database.
 The frontend is React with Redux Toolkit, RTK-Query and Material UI.
 Deployment is via Docker.
+Note that this project is still under active development and hasn't yet reached a release stage.

 ### [Elite curriculum generation](https://github.com/globallabo/elite)